Is Michigan Online Poker Legal?

 Will Michigan share in online poker player pools with other states?

-As of December 2020, a bill started to make its way through the Michigan house that could allow Michigan poker players to join interstate player pools.
-It looks hopeful.
+Gov. Whitmer signed a bill that would allow Michigan poker players to join interstate player pools.
+It looks hopeful this could happen before mid 2021.

 Is my money safe at online poker sites in Michigan?